We’re here for advice, and support, and for you to report a hate crime as a third-party reporting centre.

-As part of DENW’s commitment to tackling hate crime, we offer free disability hate crime workshops to other charities, frontline staff and the wider community.
+As part of DENW’s commitment to tackling hate crime, we offer disability hate crime workshops to other charities, frontline staff, and the wider community.
 You can also attend as an individual.
-It is a great way to learn more about how to identify disability hate crime, how to report it and to access the support you (or someone you know) may need.
+It is a great way to learn more about how to identify disability hate crimes, how to report them, and access the support you (or someone you know) may need.
 We have a training room available at DENW, or we can come to your organisation to deliver the workshop.

-If you want to find out more about the workshops or would like to book a session, please email: firstname.lastname@example.org or call 01772-558863 (Option 2).
+If you want to find out more about the workshops or would like to book a session, please contact us.